Beautiful Disaster (Kelly Clarkson song)

 "Beautiful Disaster" is a song recorded by American recording artist Kelly Clarkson on her debut studio album Thankful (2003).
 Matthew Wilder produced the track, and wrote it along with Rebekah Jordan.
 "Beautiful Disaster" reflects a woman's prayer about a man whom she loves despite his iniquities.
 A live piano version of the song was included as the twelfth track on Clarkson's second studio album Breakaway (2004).

 "Beautiful Disaster" garnered positive reviews from music critics, who complimented the song's musical structure and composition.
 Eight years after its release, the track entered the Official UK Singles Chart at number 124.
-Clarkson has performed the song in the third season finale of American Idol, and has included it in the set lists for her concert tours.
+Clarkson performed the song on the third season finale of American Idol, and has included it in the set lists for her concert tours.

 Background

 Matthew Wilder produced "Beautiful Disaster", and wrote it along with Rebekah Jordan.
 Jordan and Wilder had pitched the song to Clarkson during the recording sessions for her debut album Thankful (2003).
 Jordan explained that she had written the track about her strained relationship with her boyfriend who was suffering from substance dependence.
-During a 2004 performance, Clarkson said that she was disappointed in the song's production.
-She described it as having "too much production", and explained that RCA executives had chosen to keep it.
-She felt that Wilder took away from the song's original message.
+During a 2004 performance, Clarkson expressed her disappointment with the original song.
+She felt that Wilder's overproduction took away from the song's original message, and explained that RCA executives had chosen to keep it.